Legal provisions of COM(2022)57 - Union Secure Connectivity Programme for the period 2023-2027

 The governance of the Programme shall be based on the following principles:

-(b) relevance of the governance structure to the specific needs of the Programme and measures, as appropriate;
+(b)ensuring the relevance of the governance structure to the specific needs of the Programme and measures, as appropriate;

-(d) transparent and cost-efficient management;
+(d)transparent and cost-efficient management;

-(f) systematic and structured consideration of the needs of users of the data, information and services provided by the Programme, as well as of related scientific and technological evolutions;
+(f)systematic and structured consideration of the needs of users of the data, information and services provided by the Programme, as well as of related scientific and technological evolutions;

-(g) constant efforts to control and mitigate risks.
+(g)constant efforts to control and mitigate risks.

 Role of the Member States

-3. The Member States shall take all the necessary measures to ensure the smooth functioning of the Programme, including by helping to secure and protect, at the appropriate level, the frequencies required for the Programme.
+3. The Member States shall take all the necessary measures to ensure the smooth functioning of the Programme.

-5. In the field of security, the Member States shall perform the tasks referred to in Article 42 of Regulation (EU) 2021/696.
+6. In the field of security, the Member States shall perform the tasks referred to in Article 42 of Regulation (EU) 2021/696.

 Role of the Commission

 1. The Commission shall have overall responsibility for the implementation of the Programme, including in the field of security, without prejudice to Member States’ prerogatives in the area of national security.
-The Commission shall, in accordance with this Regulation, determine the priorities and evolution of the Programme, in line with the user requirements, and shall supervise its implementation, without prejudice to other policies of the Union.
+The Commission shall, in accordance with this Regulation, determine the priorities and evolution of the Programme, in line with the duly established user requirements, and shall supervise its implementation, without prejudice to other policies of the Union.

 2. The Commission shall ensure a clear division of tasks and responsibilities between the various entities involved in the Programme and shall coordinate the activities of those entities.
 The Commission shall also ensure that all the entrusted entities involved in the implementation of the Programme protect the interests of the Union, guarantee the sound management of the Union’s funds and comply with the Financial Regulation and this Regulation.